darothen/xbpch/doc/usage.rst

 When data is loaded with the ``dask`` flag enabled, all the operations necessary to create contiguous chunks of data are deferred.
-Because of the way data is written to bpch files by GEOS-Chem, these deferred actions are all based on single timesteps of data for each variable.
+Because of the way data is written to bpch files by GEOS-Chem, these deferred actions are all based on single timesteps of data for each variable by default.
 Thus, in the parlance of dask, all the data is implicitly chunked on the **time** dimension.

 When dask encounters chunked calculations, it will automatically attempt to parallelize them across all the cores available on your machine, and will